|

 to properly embed a JavaScript 2.0 program in an HTML page.
 In JavaScript 1.x such a tool is not practical because it requries

-a full parser of the langauge to distinguish an unquoted </
+a full parser of the langauge to distinguish an unquoted </ from one inside a string or one in a regular expression.

 The full parser changes for each version of JavaScript.
 To illustrate the difficulties, compare such JavaScript 1.4 gems as: